GameServerManagers/Game-Server-Configs/README.md

 **Game Server Config Files**

-Note: This repo is very new and currently missing most config files.
-More will be added over time.

 This is a repo of config files designed to be a starting point for the setup of various game servers.

 **The Issue**

 Game server configs can be found on many different forums and websites.
 Some are better than others.
-There can also be misinformation, confusion or lack of information about what you need in a config file and how you should setup a game server.
+There can also be misinformation, confusion, or lack of information about what you need in a config file and how you should set up a game server.

 **Aim of This Repo**